-I’m thrilled to be hosting the first ever edition of The Vincast Live in conjunction with the Ear Buds Podcast Network.
-Joining me as co-host will be wine enthusiast, activist and fellow podcaster (Quickie) Nevena Spirovska (who is also the person that invited to me to be a member of the network).
+I was thrilled to host the first ever edition of The Vincast Live in conjunction with the Ear Buds Podcast Network.
+Joining me as co-host was wine enthusiast, activist and fellow podcaster (Quickie) Nevena Spirovska (who is also the person that invited to me to be a member of the network).

-Joining us will be winemakers and former guests of The Vincast; Dan Buckle from Chandon Australia and Circe Wines and guest on Episode 67 (and Episode 117) of The Vincast; and Ben Ranken from Galli Estate and Wilimee Wines, guest on this week’s episode of the podcast.
-There will be wines for tasting that will be relevant to the topic and hopefully fuel further discussion.
-I’m thrilled that we will be holding this event at Noisy Ritual in Brunswick East, owned and operated by another former guest – Alex Byrne from Episode 80 – where I also made my first Vino Intrepido wine.
+Joining us were winemakers and former guests of The Vincast; Dan Buckle from Chandon Australia and Circe Wines and guest on Episode 67 (and Episode 117) of The Vincast; and Ben Ranken from Galli Estate and Wilimee Wines, guest on this week’s episode of the podcast.
+There were wines for tasting relevant to the topic to fuel further discussion.
+I’m thrilled that we held this event at Noisy Ritual in Brunswick East, owned and operated by another former guest – Alex Byrne from Episode 80 – where I also made my first Vino Intrepido wine.

 Certainly not for the first time I’m looking at some wines from iconic McLaren Vale-based producer d’Arenberg, from a box of samples sent to me recently.
 Let me know your thoughts about these wines in the comments below!

 d’Arenberg “The High Trellis” 2014 – LUC $18.00